-Bottom line?
-Stevia is safer and healthier than artificial sweeteners.
+Stevia is a safer and healthier option than artificial sweeteners.

 Stevia vs. Sugar Alcohols

 Sugar alcohols have become a popular low-carb sweetener.
-And while most of them are ok in small amounts, there are some side effects to be aware of.
+While most of them are OK in small amounts, there are some side effects to be aware of.

-For example, sugar alcohols — also known as polyols — are not absorbed in the gut and often cause gas, bloating, and other digestive issues[*][*].
-This problem is most apparent with xylitol, sorbitol, and maltitol — though erythritol may cause problems as well.
+This problem is most apparent with xylitol, sorbitol, and maltitol — though erythritol (the main compound in Swerve) may cause problems as well.

-Bottom line: Sugar alcohols are healthier than artificial sweeteners, but they carry more side effects (and fewer benefits) than stevia.
+Therefore, while sugar alcohols may be a healthier choice than artificial sweeteners, they can carry more side effects (and fewer benefits) than stevia.

-Monk fruit is similar to stevia.
-Used for hundreds of years in China, this keto sweetener is:
+Monk fruit extract is similar to stevia.
+Used for hundreds of years in China, here are some nutrition facts about this keto sweetener: